 At times, they’ve thrown darts at us at both political headquarters.

-Rather than accept The Observer’s demise, Father Joyce offered to sell it to Frosty Troy, the Tulsa Tribune’s state Capitol correspondent.
+Rather than accept The Observer’s demise, Father Joyce offered to sell it to the Frosty Troy, the Tulsa Tribune’s state Capitol correspondent.
 Frosty and his wife, Helen, agreed to the acquisition, beginning the paper’s transformation into Oklahoma’s premier independent journal of commentary.

 For 36 years, Helen served as publisher and Frosty as editor, an unbeatable combination that produced an impressive list of state and national awards.